Website Design: A “Responsive” Mattress Experience

 Don’t Forget Analytics!

-Measureable results – that’s what you need!
+Measurable results – that’s what you need!

 If you have Google Analytics, or an equivalent program, configured on your website (and I hope you do), having goals to go after month after month should be a centerpiece of your online marketing strategy.

-- Your Audience: How many visitors, are they new or returning, what state are they from, what browser are they using, etc. Bottom line, you want to see who is visiting your website (Question to ask – does our website fit the profile of the bread-and-butter customers we wish to serve?)
+- Your Audience: How many visitors are they new or returning, what state are they from, what browser are they using, etc. Bottom line, you want to see who is visiting your website (Question to ask – does our website fit the profile of the bread-and-butter customers we wish to serve?)

 - Audience Behavior: Where did visitors land on your website (home, services, blog, etc), how long did they stay, which pages were most popular and where did they leave.
 (Question to ask: is my website optimized for optimal conversion?)